dvs-frbg/nfdi4plants.github.io/src/content/news/2024-11-08-base4nfdi-services-roadshow-announcement.md

 ---
 date: 2024-11-08
-title: Base4NFDI Services Roadshow Announcement: Discover the Future of NFDI Infrastructure, December 4th
+title: Base4NFDI Services Roadshow Announcement - Discover the Future of NFDI Infrastructure, December 4th
 description: A NFDI-wide roadshow highlighting the basic services currently under development by Base4NFDI will take place online the 4th December ...
 highlight: true
 ---
-Join us for the NFDI-wide roadshow highlighting the basic services currently under development by Base4NFDI.
+Join us for the [NFDI-wide roadshow](https://base4nfdi.de/news-events/events/services-roadshow-by-base4nfdi-12-2024) highlighting the basic services currently under development by Base4NFDI.
 This event offers an opportunity for NFDI participants and beyond to learn how these services will transform research within the NFDI framework and which potential implications it has for DataPLANT.
+The presented services include:
+IAM4NFDI, PID4NFDI, TS4NFDI, Jupyter4NFDI, DMP4NFDI, KGI4NFDI, nfdi.software and RDMTraining4NFDI.
 [Registration](https://uni-goettingen.zoom.us/meeting/register/u5YldeChqz4rH9E-p3Jbx3VbKfpMlzighpsy#/registration)
 is possible online from now on (it is an online event).